 EMDR Therapy Training

-EMDR (Eye Movement Desensitization and Reprocessing) Therapy is a leading, evidence-based, brain-body focused treatment modality, which is highly effective in treating the widespread conditions related to trauma.
-Healing TREE facilitates and sponsors EMDRIA-approved, 52 hour trainings (including 10 hours of consultation) done by an internationally recognized, one-of-a-kind training team in this modality.
-We currently provide these trainings for therapists working at social service agencies serving youth in the foster care, child welfare and juvenile justice systems, 95% of whom are below the poverty level.
-Our trainings are available for clinicians serving any community, anywhere in the country, with groups as small as 12.
-As of 2023, we have sponsored and facilitated trainings for over 300 therapists serving over 15,000 youth per year in the foster care, child welfare and juvenile justice systems.
+EMDR (Eye Movement Desensitization and Reprocessing) Therapy is a leading, evidence-based, trauma-focused treatment modality, which is highly effective in treating the widespread conditions related to trauma.
+Healing TREE facilitates and sponsors EMDRIA-approved EMDR Therapy Trainings done by an internationally recognized, one-of-a-kind training team in this cutting edge modality.
+As of 2023, we have sponsored and facilitated trainings for over 340 therapists serving approximately 17,000 youth per year in the foster care, child welfare and juvenile justice systems.

 EMDR is recommended by the World Health Organization, American Psychological Association, American Psychiatric Association, Department of Veterans Affairs and Department of Defense, International Society for Traumatic Stress Studies and the Substance Abuse and Mental Health Services Administration.
 EMDR has been shown as superior to Fluoxetine in treating PTSD and depression (Van der Kolk et al., 2007).
 In a comparison of CBT and EMDR for sexually abused Iranian girls, both EMDR and CBT produced significant reduction in PTSD and behavior problems but EMDR was significantly more efficient, using approximately half the number of sessions to achieve results.
 (Jaberghaderi, N., et al., 2004).
 Three 90-minute sessions of EMDR eliminated post-traumatic stress disorder in 90% of rape victims.
 (Rothbaum, B., 1997.)
 Two sessions of EMDR reduced psychological distress in traumatized adolescents/ young women and brought scores within one standard deviation of the norm.
 (Scheck, M., et al., 1998)